-Proportionate Share.
+Assessment Rates.
 A member's share of regular and special assessments is defined by the association's governing documents.
-The allocation is set by the Declarant when the governing documents are created.
+The allocation is set by the Declarant when the association is created.
 Assessments are generally allocated in one of the following ways:

 - Uniform Rate.
 Members pay the same amount regardless of the size of their units/lots.

 - Blended Rate.
-Assessments are assigned using a uniform rate for some budget items and a percentage or variable rate for other expenses, which are then blended into a amount assessed against units/lots.
-This method tries to allocate expenses in a manner that accounts for utility usage and/or other common expenses. rates often result in short-term errors as well as long-term errors.
+Assessments are calculated using a uniform rate for some budget items and a percentage or variable rate for other expenses according to the benefit each unit/lot receives from the association.
+The two amounts are then blended into an assessment levied against units/lots.
+Unfortunately, blended rates often result in short-term and long-term errors.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.